Grants Program for Students

 Acknowledgement and Use of Funds

-The Alumni Association must be acknowledged for its financial support on any marketing materials, collateral, posters, etc. Contact firstname.lastname@example.org to obtain specific language and the College of Medicine Alumni Association for logo.
-Failure to comply could result in removal of funds.
+Contact email@example.com to obtain the specific language and the College of Medicine Alumni Association logo that should be used.
+Failure to comply may result in forfeiture of funding.

 For More Information